A range of high-quality resources for Geography are available on the web. Start exploring them here:

 - Welsh Assembly: The main gateway to information about the Welsh government.

-Be careful, though, when using the internet for research, that the sites you find are reliable and up to date.
+Be careful, though, when using the Internet for research that the sites you find are reliable and up to date.
 Check when the page was last updated and think about who is providing the information and why.
-Sites like Wikipedia are not suitable for academic work.
+Sites such as Wikipedia are not suitable for academic work.